Is your cruise ship docking in Dubrovnik? Are you on holiday in Dubrovnik for just a day? Here is your guide to how to

 Croatia had never been on my radar, and I knew nothing about it.
 If it’s one of your cruise ports, you may not either.
 Don’t blow it off, though or you’ll regret it.

-If you’re going to be on holidays in Dubrovnik, and only have one day, as I did, you’ll want to head straight to the Stari Grad (Old Town).
+If you’re going to be on holiday in Dubrovnik and only have one day, as I did, you’ll want to head straight to the Stari Grad (Old Town).
 When arriving at the Old Town, all you need are your own two feet.
 Much like Venice, Dubrovnik is a walking city, and inside the walls, it is free of vehicular traffic.